BananaAcid/ai-operator/README.md

 Yes, a more reliable way would be to use AIs that support "tooling" (which are usually big AIs)
 - ... the tooling commands would then be as separate data from the response message

-## Usage Notes

-To get data from a REST api (an url), tell it to get a property from the api url (this should trigger a command with `curl`).

-To get website text content in a meaningfull way, install Links2 and let it call the website.

-- Links2, windows download: http://links.twibright.com/download/binaries/win32/ (`links -html-numbered-links 1 -dump https://...`)
-  - powershell: add `function links2-dump($url) { .
-"C:\Program Files\Links\links.exe" "-html-numbered-links" 1 -dump $url }` to your `$PROFILE` file and let it be called from the operator: `links2-dump("https://...")`
-  - other OSs do have them at their default package managers

-Alternatives:
-- elinks, download: https://github.com/rkd77/elinks/releases (`elinks -dump 1 https://...`)
-- lynx,  (`lynx -width=200 -dump "https://..."`)
-- readability-cli, project: https://gitlab.com/gardenappl/readability-cli (`npx readability-cli -l force --properties text-content https://...`) (has problems with stylesheets and generates errors in the output)
-- browsh, project: https://www.brow.sh/docs/introduction/ (connects to a running firefox instance)

-To have it do, what it can't, tell it to use powershell or write to a powerhell script, then let it execute the script.

 ## Install
 ```bash
 npm -g baio